pvaswindas/AWS-HOSTING-EC2-NGINX-DJANGO-POSTGRES/README.md

   gunicorn --bind 0.0.0.0:9090 project_name.wsgi
   ```
 - Now, load the page using the auto-assigned IP in your browser to verify if your page is loading.

+### There is a possibility that static files are not being served.
+If you encounter this issue, follow these steps:
+- Need to give location of the static files in the ngnix configuration